Why Add My Voice To this Watershed Issue?

 In the Incarnation, the eternal Son of God assumed a complete human nature, becoming what he was not without ceasing to be who he was.
 This union of two distinct natures within a single hypostasis does not create a second subject; rather, the Son remains the sole acting agent, his divine essence eternally consubstantial with the Father.
 Guided by the Spirit, the Church confesses that this union exists without confusion, change, division, or separation.
 Therefore, while the predicate “man” accurately describes the Son in his mediatory office, it does not necessarily imply change to his immutable divine substance.

 Similarly, Christ was not publicly justified until his resurrection.
 That is to say, this new status of vindication before the world was not possessed during Christ’s state of humiliation.
 Accordingly, we may rightly say Christ “attained” justification, yet without implying a second person or a change in his divine nature.
-This demonstrates that attaining a new status, in and of itself, does not necessarily drift into heterodoxy, but rather accurately reflects the transition from humiliation to exaltation.
+This demonstrates that attaining a new status, in and of itself, does not necessarily drift into heterodoxy but rather, in this case, accurately reflects the transition from humiliation to exaltation.

 Because the incarnation was a free and contingent act of God (i.e., it was neither necessary nor impossible), and Christ was vindicated in his humanity, any charge against the adoption thesis that is based solely upon contingency or attaining a new status will be difficult.
 If so, then any successful refutation of the adoption thesis must argue within these theological fence posts.
 To ignore them in an attempt to defeat the thesis is to undermine the possibility of the incarnation and Christ’s vindication in the Spirit.